chrisxfire/chrisxfire.github.io/content/notes/asp.net/web-apps/blazor/overview.md

 - Integrate with Docker
 - Build hybrid desktop & mobile apps

+## components
-Blazor apps are based on Razor components—an element of UI (like a page, dialog, or form).
+Blazor apps are built with Razor *components*, an element of UI (like a page, dialog, or form).
+When a Razor component in used in a Blazor app, it is informally referred to as a *Blazor component*.
+Components handle both rendering and UI event handling.
+There are built-in components, and components can be developed.

-Components:
-- are C# classes
-- render UI, handle user events
-- written as a .razor file (Razor components; informally, Blazor components)
-- NOT built around request/response model (like Razor Pages & MVC)
+Razor files use a mix of HTML, CSS and C#.
+They are then compiled into C# classes.

+Interactive Blazor components handle standard web UI interactions using C# event handlers.
+They can update their state in response to UI events, and adjust their rendering.

 `Pages/Dialog.razor`
 ```html